nadyac/ePatronier/README.md

 # ePatronier
-Chrome extension that lets you give money to YouTube artists through Venmo.
+Chrome extension that lets you give money to YouTube artists through Venmo, at the click of a button on the YouTube page.

 ###Components
 _____________